 Then I heard a loud voice saying in heaven, "Now salvation, and strength, and the kingdom of our God, and the power of His Christ have come, for the accuser of our brethren, who accused them before our God day and night, has been cast down.
 And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.

 John hears "a loud voice" speaking about "our brethren" who have overcome Satan, yet this encompasses more than just overcoming that spirit being.
-II Corinthians 4:4 identifies Satan as "the god of this world," so those who overcome him also overcome his dominion, this world.
+Satan is "the ruler of this world" (John 12:31; 14:30; 16:11) so those who overcome him also overcome his dominion, this world.
 In addition, he is the source of the fiery darts hurled at our minds and all the temptations and inducements to sin.
-When God's people are shown overcoming him, we can understand that it includes overcoming Satan's world, as well as the corrupted human nature that has its source in him.
+When God's people are shown overcoming him, we can understand that it includes overcoming Satan's world, as well as the corrupted human nature that is influenced by him.

 Revelation 12:11 gives three descriptions of those who overcame Satan, providing a roadmap in our own efforts to overcome.
 First, they overcome Satan "by the blood of the Lamb."
 The most obvious meaning of the blood of Jesus is that it is the means of forgiveness for our sins.
 It is how we are justified and redeemed, and it is called the purchase price of the church (Acts 20:28).
 His blood pays the debts that we incur when we sin (Romans 3:25).
 If we had to pay our own debts, we would not live long enough to overcome anything at all.
 The fact that our sins are taken away when we genuinely repent means that we can keep walking this road to the Kingdom without having it cut short by the death penalty (Romans 6:23).